A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 How much is the employer shared-responsibility payment?

-The penalty depends on whether the employer doesn’t offer coverage at all, or offers coverage that either isn’t affordable and/or doesn’t provide minimum value.
-The dollar amount that’s used to calculate each penalty is inflation-adjusted each year (see question 55 in this IRS guidance).
-Here’s how it works for 2025:1
+The penalty depends on whether the employer doesn't offer coverage at all, or offers coverage that is either not affordable and/or doesn't provide minimum value.
+The dollar amount that's used to calculate each penalty is inflation-adjusted each year (see question 55 in this IRS guidance).
+Here's how it works for 2026:2

-- If the employer doesn’t offer coverage at all and at least one full-time employee obtains a subsidy in the exchange, the penalty is calculated by taking the total number of full-time employees the business has, subtracting 30, and multiplying the result by $2,900 (note that this is a little lower than the penalty that applied in 20242).
+• If the employer doesn't offer coverage at all and at least one full-time employee obtains a subsidy in the exchange, the penalty is calculated by taking the total number of full-time employees the business has, subtracting 30, and multiplying the result by $3,340 (an increase of $440 over the 2025 amount).

-- If the employer offers coverage but it isn’t affordable and/or doesn’t provide minimum value, the penalty is calculated by determining how many employees received subsidized coverage in the Marketplace, and multiplying that number by $4,350 (also lower than the penalty that applied in 2024).
-But the amount of this penalty will never be higher than the penalty that would apply if the employer didn’t offer coverage at all, so the first calculation is used instead if it would be a smaller penalty.
+• If the employer offers coverage but it isn't affordable and/or doesn't provide minimum value, the penalty is calculated by determining how many employees received subsidized coverage in the Marketplace, and multiplying that number by $5,010 (an increase of $660 over the 2025 amount).
+But the amount of this penalty will never be higher than the penalty that would apply if the employer didn't offer coverage at all, so the first calculation is used instead if it would be a smaller penalty.

 Footnotes